Coleridge-Initiative-org/adrf-userdocs/docs/_source/usingtheadrf/software.rst

 Stata
 ^^^^^^^^^^

 Stata is not installed on the ADRF by default as it requires you to purchase a license.
-If you need Stata for your data anlysis work please get in touch with us and we will reach out with information on licensing fees.
+If you need Stata for your data analysis work please get in touch with us and we will reach out with information on licensing fees.
 You will need to buy a license for every user on your project that wants to work with Stata.

 If you have Stata available in your project space you will see a Stata icon on the desktop.
 You can double click and use Stata as you would on your home computer.
 Please keep in mind that the ADRF stores data in a PostgreSQL database.
 You won't find flat files in your folder.

 Connecting to the database
 """"""""""""""""""""""""""